compomics/cellmissy/README.md

 The single-cell analysis is presented in “*An end-to-end software solution for the analysis of high-throughput single-cell migration data.*” (P. Masuzzo, L. Huyck, A. Simiczyjew, C. Ampe, L. Martens, and M. Van Troys, PMID: [28205527](http://www.ncbi.nlm.nih.gov/pubmed/28205527))

+The dose-response capabilites are presented in “*DoRes within CellMissy: dose-response analysis on cell migration and related data.*” (G. Sergeant, L. Martens, M. Van Troys and P. Masuzzo, PMID: [30052834](https://www.ncbi.nlm.nih.gov/pubmed/30052834))
 [Go to top of page](#cellmissy)

 ----

 ## News
+**November 2018**:
+[CellMissy 1.3.0](https://github.com/compomics/cellmissy/releases/tag/v1.3.0) is now compatible with CMSO standards (add link to publication).
+New features are the possibilities to 1) export an existing experiment to ISA-Tab (experimental metadata) and biotracks files (cell track data); and 2) to import a CMSO compliant dataset and (re-)analyse its cell track data.

 **January 2018**:
 [CellMissy 1.2.0](https://github.com/compomics/cellmissy/releases/tag/v1.2.0) adds the DoRes module, which enables dose-response analyses for collective migration experiments as well as generic dose-response datasets!